LAKE TOWNSHIP — For the Lake Ariel Fire Company, the pancake breakfast on Sunday marked the beginning of a recovery.

-It was the first fundraiser since Aaron Rossignol, the former company president, was criminally charged, accused of stealing more than $8000.
+It was the first fundraiser since Aaron Rossignol, the former company president, was criminally charged and accused of stealing more than $8,000.

-Prosecutors said he copied the department’s fuel credit cards, and used them for himself between April of 2011 and January of 2014.
+Prosecutors said he copied the department’s fuel credit cards, and used them for himself between April 2011 and January 2014.

-Mark Cowger, who replaced Rossignol as president says, “I have known him for a long time, it’s just hard to believe you know. ”
+“I have known him for a long time, it’s just hard to believe you know,” said Mark Cowger, who replaced Rossignol as president.

 The need is now greater, after the loss.

-Deputy Chief Alex Rae said, “It jeopardized the whole operation of this department, it’s not going to stop us, we’re going to continue on.”
+“It jeopardized the whole operation of this department.
+It’s not going to stop us.
+We’re going to continue on,” said Deputy Chief Alex Rae.